Add a chatbot to Microsoft Teams from within the Teams app

 You can take your bot offline so users can no longer chat with the bot in Teams.
 This means the bot won't respond to anyone who tries to chat with it, and will disrupt anyone who is using the bot.
 You should thoroughly consider the need to disconnect your bot before you do so.

-Bots no longer show in the Microsoft Teams app store Built by your colleague section, and they can't be installed from a shared link.
+Bots no longer show in the Microsoft Teams app store Built by your colleague section and can't be installed from the shared link.
 Bots that are added by users in Microsoft Teams will continue to exist until the user uninstalls the bot.

 For bots that are approved by an admin, the bots will continue to be shown in the Microsoft Teams app store Built by your org section.
-You will need to contact your admin to remove the bot.
+You will need to contact your admin to remove the bot

-3. In the navigation menu, select Publish.
+1. In the navigation menu under Settings, select Channels.

-5. Select Disconnect from Teams.
+3. Select Disconnect from Teams.

 Disconnect Teams channel in Teams channel pane.

-6. Review the information about disconnecting your bot, and select Disconnect to continue.
+4. Review the information about disconnecting your bot, and select Disconnect to continue.

-You can always reconnect your bot after disconnecting it by selecting Turn on Teams in the Make the bot available to others window on the Publish page.
+You can always reconnect your bot after disconnecting by selecting Turn on Teams in the Make the bot available to others window on the Publish page.

 Known limitations